 Internal exposure potential was greatest from fuel cutting and shearing which created airborne radioactivity from the cut SRS fuel elements.
+A chronic exposure condition existed to mixed fission products from the pool water.

 External exposure was received during fuel loading and unloading, movements to various locations in the storage pools, fuel cutting, cleanup activities, modifications, and D&D evaluations.